Greenwood High International School: Curriculum

 For Primary and Middle classes i.e. 1 to 10th, it offers both ICSE & IGCSE curriculum.
 GWH offers Spanish, German and French as a second language option for IGCSE.
 IGCSE exams are conducted by CIE, (Cambridge International Examination).

 Sports and extracurricular activity

 Chess is a part of curriculum.

 Over 700 students had participated in a play; pied piper of Hamelin which was directed by Arundhati Raja who is a founder of Jagriti Theater.
-Theater is a subject in the IGCSE and IB course.
+Theater is a subject in the IGCSE and IB courses.

 'Roon Raman, an author whose research and innovation company works in the area of materials science and has won acclaim for developing scientific talent at the grassroots, has visited and interacted with IB and IGCSE students.
 The theme was "The Story Within Us All".

 Students have won state and national level tournaments and awards.
 Below are a few mentions: